10d9e/zvm/README.md

-# fvm
+# zvm
-A simple stackmachine for executing Fully Homomorphic operations
+A virtual machine for building and executing Fully Homomorphic programs